Loginistaken/Short-Story/The-First-Laugh.md

 The streets of his home city in shambles, gone silent now except for the occasional shrill cackle of a repolsive laugh a bumb must have read the graffiti and vented aloud in disbelief something had crossed his mind, Albert woundered what on Earth the crackle could have been as response to, Albert knew the urge to investigate things would be the end of him.
-In the beginning he used his intuition to converse the intial contagion at point zero, with Mia his girlfriend at the time, they had stayed away from the news long enough to see ground zero the epicenter and the broadcaster did a professonal job keeping it serious as they prounced the chef deceased no one thought  it was one funny by this piont, but now the virus was mutating it seemed if anyone laughed at anything they died.
-As a comedian Albert hated how it killed the urge that tickled him to want chime in, so he kept a straight face and did so anyway, "Should have worn better non-slips" Mia gasps her since of humor wasn't dead she could only but sympathize, thats how Albert and Mia learned of how serious this neural virus was cause so many casulities drifting from what sounded from the side walk's diection (where Albert was) to the area near an abandoned building.
+In the beginning he used his intuition to converse the intial contagion at point zero, with Mia his girlfriend at the time, they had stayed away from the news long enough to see ground zero the epicenter and the broadcaster did a professonal job keeping it serious as they prounced the Doctor of the notourious instiution deceased no one thought  it was one funny by this piont, but now the virus was mutating it seemed if anyone laughed at anything they died.
+As a comedian Albert hated how it killed the urge that tickled him to want chime in, so he kept a straight face and did so anyway, "I hated the recording of the asylums crackles" Mia gasps her since of humor wasn't dead she could only but sympathize, thats how Albert and Mia learned of how serious this neural virus was cause so many casulities drifting from what sounded from the side walk's diection (where Albert was) to the area near an abandoned building.
 Graffiti read:

 “LAUGH OR DIE.”